 (d) Determining potential sources of funds for the improvements.

-(4) Identification of buildings on historic preservation lists including the National Historic Register, State Historical Preservation Office, and local historic building lists.
+(4) Identification of buildings on historic preservation lists including the National Historic Register, Oregon State Historical Preservation Office, and local historic building lists.

-(5) Analysis of District’s current facilities’ ability to meet District-adopted educational adequacy standards:
+(5) A rating or indication of the degree to which each of the District’s campuses meets the Department’s Educational Adequacy Review Standards as described in OAR 581-027-0043.
+Analysis of District’s current facilities’ ability to meet District-adopted educational adequacy standards:

 (a) Identification of standards adopted by District that are used to determine educational adequacy for District;